drchrispinnock/gcp-node-example/article.md

 Alternatively, you can install ```gcloud``` on your machine and run the commands there.
 You can download it from https://cloud.google.com/sdk/docs/install.
 Follow the installation instructions and once installed, use ```gcloud init`` to setup the software for your GCP account.

-The documentation for ```gcloud``` can be found here: https://cloud.google.com/sdk/gcloud/reference and there is a cheat cheat here: https://cloud.google.com/sdk/docs/cheatsheet
+The documentation for ```gcloud``` can be found here: [https://cloud.google.com/sdk/gcloud/reference](https://cloud.google.com/sdk/gcloud/reference) and there is a cheat sheet here: https://cloud.google.com/sdk/docs/cheatsheet

 2. Add a new project to GCP, then set the default so that future commands run on the project.